AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/Callback.md

         }
         ```

-        Then the form fields in the POST request are as follows:
+        Form fields in the POST request:

         ```
         --9431149156168